hyperstack-org/hyperstack/README.md

 # The next line actually starts the pusher-fake server (see the Pusher-Fake readme for details.)
 require 'pusher-fake/support/base' # if using pusher with rspec change this to pusher-fake/support/rspec
 # now copy over the credentials, and merge with PusherFake's config details
-Synchromesh.configuration do |config|
+HyperMesh.configuration do |config|
   config.transport = :pusher
-  config.channel_prefix = "synchromesh"
+  config.channel_prefix = "HyperMesh"
   config.opts = {
     app_id: Pusher.app_id,
     key: Pusher.key,